 The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 His dynamic record in the Senate caused Chuck Todd of NBC News to name David a “Rising Star” in Oklahoma politics.
+His dedication to Oklahoma City caused him to be named “OKCityan of the Year” in 2017.

 Born and raised in Oklahoma City, David’s roots are deep.
 The son of a teacher and a social worker, he is a fourth-generation Oklahoman and an alumnus of Putnam City Schools, which he attended from kindergarten until his graduation as a National Merit Scholar.